pyta-uoft/pyta/python_ta/typecheck/README.md

 ### Call

 **TODOs:**
-* Handling of "overloaded" functions (with optional arguments)
 * Improve handling of initializers
   * Check number of arguments when instantiating a class that uses an initializer with multiple arguments
 * Handling inheritance